 HBMM is the only supported value for the /POLICY qualifier, and it must be included.
 You can optionally specify a named policy, including DEFAULT, or you can specify NODEFAULT to indicate that the shadow set to which it is applied is not to use HBMM, including any DEFAULT policy.
-For details about specifying policies and using the DEFAULT and NODEFAULT policy names, refer to the HP OpenVMS Version 8.2 New Features and Documentation Overview.
+For details about specifying policies and using the DEFAULT and NODEFAULT policy names, see the HP Volume Shadowing for OpenVMS manual.